alxfed/alxfed.github.io/_posts/2019-02-12-The-Tower-of-Babel.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;Here's the Google definition of 'Animal language':
 >Animal language are those forms of animal communication that are considered to show similarities to human language.
 Animal communication may be considered complex enough to be called a form of language if the inventory of signs is large, the signs are relatively arbitrary, and if the animals produce them with a degree of volition.

 Very recognisable, isn't it?
 As if the unnamed author of this explanation is talking about the 'scientific' articles and 1467 page books of our day.
-I'm still working on the 'dictionary' of terms that I started working on quite some time ago.<br>
+I'm still working on the 'dictionary' of terms that I started putting together some time ago.<br>

 &nbsp;&nbsp;&nbsp;&nbsp;Here are some results of my work, I will be adding more of them from time to time to this post.<br><br>